reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 <p class="btn"><a href="https://docs.google.com/spreadsheets/d/17qQh1zKpa5qwNBzXcCgkVbsy-YMHV0DB_doNgktcp8M/edit?usp=sharing">The Performance 500</a><p>

 ### And the Winner Is
-You’ll notice a recognizable name in first place for the Performance 500: Berkshire Hathaway.
+You’ll notice a recognizable name in first place for the Performance 500: <a href="https://www.berkshirehathaway.com/">Berkshire Hathaway</a>.
 Its Chairman and CEO, Warren Buffet, famous for continuing to live in the same house he purchased in 1958, bested even Google’s parent company in page speed performance using a simple HTML site with minimal resources to deliver content.
 Hats off to you, Warren and team.

 ### Other Interesting Findings
 * Only 3 sites scored above a 90% or above on their PageSpeed Insights Performance Score
-* 414/500 (~83%) of sites have a Performance Score of less than 50
+* 83% (414/500) of sites have a Performance Score of less than 50
 * The average Performance Score is just about 30
 * The average Largest Contentful Paint (LCP) metric is 12 seconds(!)
 * Over half of the Fortune 500 had a Cumulative Layout Shift (CLS) Score of better than .1